← Back to ResourcesBreed Guides

 • “Rescue” pricing matches breeder pricing ($800+ from a “rescue”)

-• Demands cash, gift cards, crypto
+• Demands cash, gift cards, or crypto

-• Posts on Kijiji, Craigslist, Facebook Marketplace
+• Posts on Kijiji, Craigslist, or Facebook Marketplace

 • Pressure to act fast

-• No vet records, microchip number, registration
+• No vet records, microchip number, or registration

-• “Teacup” or “Toy” Dachshunds at premium pricing — not a real classification
+• “Teacup” or “Toy” Dachshunds at premium pricing.
+Not a real classification.

-• White-or-mostly-white double-dapple puppies at premium prices — likely unethical dapple-to-dapple breeding
+• White-or-mostly-white double-dapple puppies at premium prices.
+Likely unethical dapple-to-dapple breeding.

-• “Rare” Isabella or blue at extreme premium — colour dilution alopecia risk
+• “Rare” Isabella or blue at extreme premium.
+Colour dilution alopecia risk.

 Verified Calgary rescue alternatives: CHS, AARCS, BARCS, Pawsitive Match.
 If you find a Dachshund outside this network, run all the verification steps before any payment.